Mohammad-Ali Eslami Nodooshan: Life

 After graduating from high school in Yazd and receiving his BS in Law in Tehran, he set off for France to continue his legal studies and to take his MS and PhD.
 Afterwards, he returned to Iran and began teaching Literature and Law at the University of Tehran.
 From 1348 (1969) until two years after the Iran's Revolution in 1978, he taught legal courses and comparative literature at the faculties of Law and Literature of Tehran University.
 He was founder of Hasti magazine and at the same time he wrote some articles in many of Iranian literary magazines such as Negin, Sokhan and Yaghma.
-In two last decades of his life, Nodooshan was a journalist of Ettelaat newspaper and International Information newspaper, which were published simultaneously in London and Los Angeles.
+In two last decades of his life, Nodushan was a journalist of Ettelaat newspaper and International Information newspaper, which were published simultaneously in London and Los Angeles.

-Nodooshan was one of the most prolific contemporary writers and researchers, who was an author books, translator with more than 70 works, in Iranian literature and culture, and also hundreds of articles in this area.
+Nodushan was one of the most prolific contemporary writers and researchers, who was an author books, translator with more than 70 works, in Iranian literature and culture, and also hundreds of articles in this area.

 Work

-Nodooshan was the author of about 70 books on culture, society and literature.
+Nodushan was the author of about 70 books on culture, society and literature.
 His versatile writings often reach over themes from "Morality and Literature" to "Dialogue Among Civilizations".